 The Transcendental Meditation technique has also been found to reduce the three major risk factors for heart disease: high blood pressure, high cholesterol and diabetes.
-Stress and anxiety are known to create strain on the cardiovascular system, and TM practice is a powerful tool for reducing chronic anxiety and overall stress in our lives.
-The TM technique also curbs smoking and drug and alcohol abuse, reducing these additional common risk factors for heart disease.
+Stress and anxiety create strain on the cardiovascular system, and TM practice is a powerful tool for reducing chronic anxiety and stress.
+The TM technique also curbs smoking and substance abuse, reducing these additional common risk factors for heart disease.

-During TM practice, the mind effortlessly settles inward to the most quiet, expanded state of restful alertness—putting the mind in contact with the inner reservoir of intelligence, happiness and creativity.
+During TM practice, the mind effortlessly settles inward to a quiet state of restful alertness.
 In this meditative state, the brain functions more coherently while the body experiences deep rest, dissolving accumulated stresses and fatigue.

 Sixty-seven percent of women who die from a heart attack have no previous symptom of the disease.
 The Transcendental Meditation technique is a scientifically validated, holistic approach that can effectively counter the wide variety of influences that negatively impact a woman’s cardiovascular system.